MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/Set-SmbServerConfiguration.md

 ```

 ### -EncryptionCiphers
-Specifies the encryption ciphers used by the SMB server.
+Specifies the encryption ciphers used by the SMB server and the preferred order.

 ```yaml
 Type: String